WellthCare

 The Bottom Line

-While you can purchase short-term health insurance, it is not a smart supplement to employer-sponsored coverage.
-It will not cover preventive care well, denies claims for pre-existing conditions, and creates administrative friction.
+While you can purchase short-term health insurance, it’s not a smart supplement to employer-sponsored coverage.
+It won’t cover preventive care well, it denies claims for pre-existing conditions, and it creates administrative friction.
 Instead, look for solutions that complement your existing benefits without duplication or risk.
 WellthCare’s Health-to-Wealth system is designed for exactly that purpose: turning prevention into wealth while lowering costs for everyone.
-That’s the supplement that works-without the fine print.
+That’s the supplement that works—without the fine print.

 ← Back to Blog